 Talking about suicide can be very difficult for many people.
 It can be a scary, uncomfortable topic to tackle, but it’s an important one!
 Having the conversation about suicide and building awareness about the warning signs could save someone’s life.
 We want to make sure that safe, effective messaging is used.

 It has long been said that someone “commits” suicide.
 Again, this is not language that we encourage in our suicide prevention efforts.
 Saying someone commits suicide implies they have committed a crime or sin.
-Instead, we encourage language such as “died by suicide” or “completed suicide”.
+Instead, we encourage language such as “died by suicide.”
 We also do not recommend common language that has been used referring to a successful suicide or failed attempt.
-No death is a success, and an attempt that is not completed is not a failure.
+No death is a success.
 While some may feel this language is insignificant and doesn’t matter, we disagree.
 Language is powerful, and we encourage anyone discussing suicide and practicing in this area to use that power for good and to help change years of inappropriate language.

 More than 50 research studies worldwide have found that certain types of news coverage can increase the likelihood of suicide in vulnerable individuals.
 The magnitude of the increase is related to the amount, duration, and prominence of coverage.